-Developing countries still use bruised plants in their houses to ward off pests.
-(They bruise them to release the oil and aroma.)
+In other countries, bruised plants are still used in their houses to ward off pests—when bruised, they release the oil and aroma.

 We like using oils because we know they’re natural and don’t include the synthetic chemicals that standard repellants may contain.
 They are less likely to cause skin irritation and reactions, and aren’t a threat to our internal health.

 Not all essential oils work against pests, however.
 In fact, according to the research we have so far, only a select few are truly effective, and each of these may differ in which bugs they are best at scaring away.

 The active ingredients in essential oils also tend to be highly volatile, so they may be effective for only a short period of time (usually about an hour).
 After that, they evaporate and leave the user unprotected.
 Frequent reapplication is often necessary.